DAVISLUG/lugod.org/README.md

 # LUGOD Website

-This repo holds the codebase and content for the new LUGOD website.
+This repo holds the codebase and content for the new LUGOD website (https://lugod.org).
-Currently the site is not live but can be viewed on github pages at https://davislug.github.io/lugod.org/
+This version of the site is not yet deployed, but can be viewed on github pages at https://davislug.github.io/lugod.org/

-## Contributing
+## Local Development

+If you'd like to make changes to the site, it is often useful to see a local copy of your changes before pushing to the live site.
 To setup a local copy of the site, first clone this repo:
 ```
 git clone https://github.com/DAVISLUG/lugod.org.git